Nathan-Payne/Square-Circle/README.md

 Admin functionality is provided and allows content management via a form: this includes multi-file upload and CRUD options for position etc.

+The project layouts also make use of the newer grid system in CSS.

 ## Timespan
 This project has been worked on on a non-continuous basis.
 It is currently waiting for a final mobile design specification before being deployed to a domain.